 Several years ago I had a friend introduce me to cross-country biking.
-At that time in my life I was trying to find a way to stay in shape and develop an exercise routine that I could enjoy.
-My friend Jeff introduced me to cross-country biking.
-When I started riding I borrowed a bike from Jeff just to see how far this will go.
+At that time in my life I was trying to find a way to stay in shape and develop an exercise routine that I would enjoy.
+When I started riding I borrowed a bike from this friend, just to see how far I could go.

 It was great!

 Cross-country biking became one of my greatest and most enjoyed exercise routines.
 It also gave me an opportunity to become good friends with Jeff.
 At the time we started riding together there were no people in the area where we lived who were doing cross-country biking.
 After several months of getting into shape I decided to purchase my own bike.
 At this point Jeff and I were riding a little over 100 miles a week.
 Our routes would vary from day-to-day and I came to appreciate the countryside like never before.